Judge warns Trump of potential jail time for violating gag order | Politics

 The judge in Donald Trump's criminal trial fined him $1,000 and held him in contempt of court for a 10th time on Monday for violating a gag order and warned that further violations could land the former president in jail.
 Justice Juan Merchan said the nine $1,000 fines he had imposed so far did not seem to be deterring the wealthy business mogul from violating the order, which bars him from speaking publicly about jurors and witnesses in the first criminal trial of a former U.S. president.

 "I do not want to impose a jail sanction and have done everything I can to avoid doing so.
-But I will if necessary," Merchan said from the bench in the absence of a jury.
+But I will if necessary," Merchan said before the jury entered.
 Imprisonment would be an unprecedented step in the historic trial, which stems from a hush money payment made to porn star Stormy Daniels in the final weeks of the 2016 election.

-After Merchan's ruling, jurors saw bank records and heard testimony from a former Trump employee that could bolster prosecutors' case that Trump falsified business records to cover up the hush money payment.
+After Merchan's ruling, jurors heard testimony from a former Trump employee that could bolster prosecutors' case that Trump falsified business records to cover up the hush money payment.
 Trump has pleaded not guilty and denies wrongdoing.

 Merchan imposed the 10th $1,000 fine on Monday for an April 22 broadcast interview in which the former president said: "That jury was picked so fast - 95% Democrats.
 The area's mostly all Democrat."
 Merchan found that other statements flagged by prosecutors that mentioned witnesses Michael Cohen and David Pecker did not violate the order.

-The gag order prevents Trump from making public comments about jurors, witnesses and families of the judge and prosecutors if the statements are meant to interfere with the case.
+The gag order prevents Trump from making statements about jurors, witnesses and families of the judge and prosecutors if meant to interfere with the case.
 Violations are punishable by fines of up to $1,000 or jail time of up to 30 days.
 Last week Merchan fined Trump $9,000 for nine social media posts that he ruled had violated the gag order.

-Trump complains frequently that the gag order limits his ability to make his case to voters for a comeback White House bid.
-"He's taken away my constitutional right to speak," Trump told reporters outside the courtroom.
+Trump complains frequently that the gag order limits his ability to make his case to voters in his comeback White House bid.
+"He's taken away my constitutional right to speak," Trump told reporters outside the courtroom before the start of the 12th day of trial.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)